-This act shall be known as the "Freedom of Information and Rights of Privacy Act of 2001" and codified as Freedom of Information and Privacy Rights under Title 75, Section 1-17 of the Cherokee Nation Code Annotated (75 CNCA §1-17).
+This act shall be known as the "Freedom of Information and Rights of Privacy Act of 2014" and codified as Freedom of Information and Privacy Rights under Title 75 67, Chapter 2, Sections 1-17 101, et seq. of the Cherokee Nation Code Annotated (75 67 CNCA §§1-17 101, et seq.).

-Section (§ 75-1-2) 2.
-Findings and Purpose:
+§75-1-2 shall be renumbered as §102 and read as follows: Findings and Purposes:

-- A. The Council of the Cherokee Nation and the Principal Chief of the Cherokee Nation find that it is vital in a democratic society that public business be performed in an open and public manner.
-Toward this end, provisions of this chapter must be construed so as to make it possible for Cherokee citizens, or their representatives, to have their public officials and governmental activities at a minimum cost or delay to the persons seeking access to public documents or meetings. - B. Citizens have a right to know the basis of the formulation of public policy.
+A. The Council of the Cherokee Nation and the Principal Chief of the Cherokee Nation find that it is vital in a democratic society that public business be performed in an open and public manner.
+Toward this end, provisions of this chapter must be construed so as to make it possible for Cherokee citizens, or their representatives, to have their public officials and governmental activities at a minimum cost or delay to the persons seeking access to public documents or meetings.

+B. Citizens have a right to know the basis of the formulation of public policy.
 Therefore, it is the public policy of the Cherokee Nation that citizens shall be advised of the performance of public officials and of the decisions that are reached in public activity.